vdavez/codingforlawyers/md/ch1.md

 2. Extend the regular expression to capture subsections and paragraphs.

-3. Write a regular expression to capture an email address.
+3. Write a regular expression to capture a simple email address.

 ***